qinghaoh/qinghaoh.github.io/_posts/2026-06-11-linear-algebra.markdown

 {: .prompt-tip }
 > *affine* = linear structure with the origin forgotten
 >
-> An operation on points commutes with every translation $ x \mapsto x + t $ if and only if its coefficients sum to 1
+> An operation on points commutes with every translation $ x \mapsto x + t $ if and only if its coefficients sum to 1.

-Two precise questions.
-Let me take them in turn, because (2) hides an ambiguity in the word "closed" that's worth surfacing.

 {: .prompt-proof }
 > Take a combination $\sum_i \lambda_i v_i$ and translate every input point by a fixed $t$ (i.e. move the origin by $-t$).
 The output translates by: